-Flaxseed makes an excellent substitution for eggs when baking quiche, cheesecake, cakes, muffins, and a quick bread.
+Flaxseed makes an excellent substitution for baking without eggs for recipes such as quiche, cheesecake, cakes, muffins, and a quick bread.
 Be sure to use golden flaxseed in order to avoid the brown coloration from darker flaxseeds in the finished product.

 2. Baking Soda and Vinegar: